Ertugrul12345/RevoTEACH/README.md

 ## Overview

 The **RevoTEACH App** is an educational application that is designed to teach students various subjects such as Math 1, Math 2, Math 3, and Precalculus.
-Our app adjusts questions based on the users performance, has a leveling system, and has a chatgpt powered chatbot to assist struggling users.
+Our app adjusts questions based on the users performance, has a leveling system, and has a chatGPT powered chatbot to assist struggling users.

 ---